biosustain/autoprot/README.rst

 While file paths can be added to the PATH variable through the `command line <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7.2>`_, on Windows one can also add to the PATH variable through the `graphical user interface <https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0>`_ (GUI).

-To test if the autoprot pipeline is set up properly for usage, the files in ``Examples\Input`` can be used for a test run with the following command:
+To test if the autoprot pipeline is set up properly, the files in ``Examples\Input`` can be used in combination with raw MS files (LINK) for a test run with the following command:

 ::